-North: Property to the north is zoned as DC-G District and developed with an unoccupied institutional facility.
-Property across Scripture Street is zoned Neighborhood Residential Mixed Use (NRMU) Neighborhood Residential Mixed Use 12 (NRMU-12) Districts and developed with offices, single-family dwellings, and multi-family dwellings.
+North: Property to the north is zoned DC-G District and developed with an unoccupied institutional facility.
+This property is under the same ownership as the subject property.
+Property across Scripture Street is zoned Neighborhood Residential Mixed Use (NRMU) Neighborhood Residential Mixed Use 12 (NRMU-12) Districts and developed with offices, single-family, and multi-family uses.

-East: Property to the east across Bryan Street is zoned DC-G District and DR-2 District and developed with a commercial use and multi-family dwellings.
+East: Property to the east across Bryan Street is zoned DC-G District and DR-2 District and developed with a commercial and multi-family uses.

-South: Property to the south is zoned as DR-2 District and developed with a mix of single-family dwellings and multi-family dwellings.
+South: Property to the south is zoned as DR-2 District and developed with a mix of single-family and multi-family uses.

-West: Property to the west across Normal Street is zoned DC-G District and DR-2 District and developed with a mix of single-family dwellings and multi-family dwellings.
+West: Property to the west across Normal Street is zoned DC-G and DR-2 Districts and developed with a mix of single-family and multi-family uses.